SeeedDocument/Seeed-WiKi/docs/Grove-Light_Sensor.md

 ### Connection

-Thanks to the benefit of Grove series module, you don't need to make soldering or bread board, what you need to do is connect the modules to the right port of Base Shield.
-For this demo, we have 2 Grove modules.
+Thanks to the benefit of Grove series module, you don't need soldering or bread board, what you need to do is connecting the modules to the appropriate grove port of Base Shield.
+For this demo, we will use 2 Grove modules.

-* Grove - Light Sensor is an analog output module, we connect it to **A0** at this demo
+* Grove - Light Sensor is an analog output module, let's connect it to **A0**.
-* Grove - LED Bar is a digital input module with a 2-wire bus, we connect it to **D2**
+* Grove - LED Bar is a digital input module with a 2-wire bus, let's connect it to **D2**

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Grove_Light_Sensor/master/images/connect.jpeg)

 ### Download sketch

-There's a sketchbook for Seeeduino Stalker V3.1, which is consist of:
+There's a sketchbook for Seeeduino Stalker V3.1, which includes:

 * Example of read raw value of the sensor
 * Example of this getting started